wongnata/PlayerDogModel/README.md

 - Updated to LC_API_V50.
 Added compatibility with MoreCompany which hides cosmetics when in dog mode.

 **[1.0.1]**
 - Fixed issue causing your own MoreCompany cosmetics to be visible in first-person.
-Also added dependency to x753-More_Suits since this mod tends to work best with it.
+- Added dependency to x753-More_Suits since this mod tends to work best with it.

 **[1.0.2]**
 - Dog model ragdolls no longer have MoreCompany cosmetics floating above them.
-Fixed audio issue where model toggle clips played on respawn.
+- Fixed audio issue where model toggle clips played on respawn.

+**[1.0.3]**
+- Updated dog model ragdolls so that back legs and torso also move.

 <details>